InNoobWeTrust/UoA_MSDS_projects/capstone1-ad-recommender-system/README.md

 grip README.md
 ```

-Then open the link show in output, or open another shell tab and execute this command to open it automatically
+Then open the link shown in the output, or open another shell tab and execute this command to open it automatically
 ```sh
 open http://localhost:6419
 ```

-## Modeling
+## Modeling part

 The modeling is executed on Google Colab environment, raw data is fetched from S3 and all the models and derived data are saved to Google Drive.